Ozempic, Mounjaro manufacturers sued over claims of "stomach paralysis" side effects

 "Her problems have been so severe that she's been to the emergency room multiple times, including last weekend.
 She's actually even thrown up so violently that she's lost teeth," he said of the plaintiff, who is seeking financial compensation, but has not yet been officially diagnosed with gastroparesis.

-Pennock says his firm is investigating 400 other inquires from clients across 45 states.
+Pennock says his firm is investigating 400 other inquiries from clients across 45 states.

 Tirzepatide, sold under the brand name Mounjaro, and semaglutide, sold under the brand names Ozempic and Wegovy, are administered once a week by shot.
 Mounjaro is known as a GIP and GLP-1 receptor agonist, while Ozempic and Wegovy are known as GLP-1 receptor agonists.